Specific area: HO - Consular Affairs

 These countries are also the main destination countries for Congolese refugees.
 Indeed, most refugees fleeing the DRC are hosted by neighbouring countries, primarily by Burundi, Rwanda and Uganda.
 A main feature of emigration from the DRC is the increasing diversity of destination countries, resulting in a widespread diaspora.

-In this context, the Directorate of Congolese Abroad (DCE) under the Ministry of Foreign Affairs (MFA) requested support from MIEUX+ to strengthen the efforts of the Congolese Government to protect its citizens abroad with a more efficient policy framework.
-Together with partners and experts, MIEUX+ will deliver the following documents:
+In this context, the Directorate of Congolese Abroad under the Ministry of Foreign Affairs (MFA) requested support from MIEUX+ to strengthen the efforts of the Congolese Government to protect its citizens abroad with a more efficient policy framework.
+Together with partners and experts, The MIEUX+ and local and European experts delivered the following documents: